 Wildland - An area in which development is essentially non-existent, except for roads, railroads, power lines, and similar transportation facilities.
 Structures, if any, are widely scattered.

-Wildland urban interface - As defined in the FireSmart manual, the wildland urban interface (WUI) is any area where combustible forest fuel is found adjacent to homes, farm structures or other outbuildings.
+Wildland urban interface - The wildland urban interface (WUI) is any area where combustible forest fuel is found adjacent to homes, farm structures or other outbuildings.
 This may occur at the interface, where development and forest fuel (vegetation) meet at a well-defined boundary, or in the intermix, where development and forest fuel intermingle with no clearly defined boundary.